You’ve probably heard that houseplants improve air quality, but recent studies show that the air-purifying benefits of indoor plants are slim.

 How to Cleanse the Air At Home

 VOCs are around us everyday, from our furnishings, to the household cleaners we use and the cars we drive.
 You know that “new car smell”?
 Those are VOCs, my friend.
 Although this thought of the VOCs around us can be alarming, there are a couple of things you can do about it.

 In the design world, products are constantly improving and new manufacturing techniques are being created to lessen their impact on our health and the environment.
 Furnishings, paints, varnishes, cleaning and hobby products will list if they have zero or low VOCs.

-If researching these details of furniture and products doesn’t sound like your cup of tea, interior designers, such as ourselves at J.W.
-McCarter and Associates, are skilled at finding the perfect furniture and materials for you—and we’re happy to help.
+If researching these details of furniture and products doesn’t sound like your cup of tea, interior designers, such as ourselves at McCarter Design, are skilled at finding the perfect furniture and materials for you—and we’re happy to help.